KWR-Water/pipepermcalc/documentation/source/tutorial.rst

                 material='PE40',
                 length=5,
                 inner_diameter=0.0196,
-                thickness=0.0027)
+                wall_thickness=0.0027)

     pipe2 = Pipe(segment_list=[seg1, seg2, seg3])

-As seen in the example above, only the segment with the parallel flow requires a specified permeation direction, as the default is perpendicular, and the diffusion path length, as the default is the thickness.
+As seen in the example above, only the segment with the parallel flow requires a specified permeation direction, as the default is perpendicular, and the diffusion path length, as the default is the wall_thickness.

 The remaining calculations are done the same as for the simple example: